Diagnosing EDS and HSD

 Oh TWIST!

-March 20th, 2017: Oof – this whole post just got nearly obsoleted entirely by the BRAND new ginormous EDS nosology (classification) and diagnostic criteria, which now replace BOTH the old Villefranche nosology AND the Brighton (with an “r”, not “e”) Diagnostic criteria.
+This whole post (born in 2014) was nearly obsoleted entirely in March 2017 by the BRAND new ginormous EDS nosology (classification) and diagnostic criteria, which replaced BOTH the old Villefranche nosology AND the Brighton (with an “r”, not “e”) Diagnostic criteria.

 But NOT the Beighton (with an “e”!)
 9 pt hypermobility scale (or score) which was just part of the Brighton diagnostic criteria in a plot to confuse -that is still in use -for now.
 (Phew!
 Confusing!)

-Thanks for your patience while I continue updating my site.
+Thanks for your patience while I continue updating my site to reflect all the changes.
 And please refer to this site via the international Ehlers-Danlos Society for the ultimate answers as they are dictating the rules.
-I urge downloading the 18 classification papers here now.
+And, please know, this page reflects the last formally accepted nosology and diagnostic criteria put out in 2017, until they are supplanted in December 2026.

 13 Types of EDS Newly Defined in 2017